Isaac Success

 Isaac Success Ajayi (born 7 January 1996) is a Nigerian professional footballer who plays as a forward.
+He is currently a free agent.

+Early and personal life

+Isaac Success Ajayi was born on 7 January 1996 in Benin City, Nigeria.
+He started his football career with local youth side BJ Foundation Academy, and appeared regularly for the team as a young player.

 Club career

-Success was born in Benin City.
-He started his career with local side BJ Foundation Academy appearing regularly for the side.

-In November 2013 Success agreed to a five-year deal with Udinese, starting January 2014, for a €400,000 fee.
-However, he was only granted a work permit in March of the following year, and immediately joined Granada CF, being assigned to the reserves in Segunda División B.
+In November 2013, Success signed a pre-contract agreement with Italian side Udinese, which would be effective from January 2014, for a €400,000 fee.
+However, he was only granted a work permit in March of the following year, and immediately joined Spanish club Granada, being assigned to the reserves in Segunda División B.

-On 31 August 2014, Success made his first-team debut, starting in a 1–1 away draw against Elche CF at the age of 18 years and seven months, being their youngest player ever to appear in a La Liga match.
-He scored his first professional goal on 7 December, netting his side's only of a home draw against Valencia CF, for the same scoreline.
-On 7 August 2015, Success extended his link with the club, signing until 2019 and being permanently promoted to the main squad.
+On 31 August 2014, Success made his first-team debut, starting in a 1–1 away draw against Elche at the age of 18 years and seven months, being their youngest player ever to appear in a La Liga match.
+He scored his first professional goal on 7 December, netting his side's only goal in a home draw against Valencia, for the same scoreline.
+On 7 August 2015, Success extended his contract with the club, signing a four-year deal until 2019 and being subsequently promoted to the main squad.

-On 1 July 2016, Success agreed a five-year deal with Watford in a record transfer fee, estimated around £12.5 million from Granada.
-He scored once in 19 appearances in the 2016–17 season and, after just one appearance in 2017–18 was loaned to Malaga on 31 January 2018.
+On 1 July 2016, Success agreed a five-year deal with English Premier League side Watford in a record transfer fee, estimated around £12.5 million from Granada.
+He scored just once in 19 appearances in the 2016–17 season and, after just one appearance for the team in the 2017–18 season, was loaned back to Spain, joining Málaga on 31 January 2018 until the remainder of the season.

-On 26 August 2021, Success signed for Italian club Udinese on a three-year deal.
+On 26 August 2021, Success left Watford after a five-year spell, signing for Italian club Udinese on a three-year deal, the club he was previously linked to years before.

-On 27 August 2024, his contract with Udinese was terminated by mutual consent.
+On 27 August 2024, Udinese terminated Success's contract by mutual consent, making him a free agent.

+In October 2024, two months after leaving Udinese as a free agent, it was announced that Success had signed for highly decorated Emirati club Al-Wasl on a free transfer.